Archima20/git-/README.md

-I am adding some text.
+I have a class now.